 Any road users – including bicyclists – are at risk of serious harm from accidents.
-However, bicyclists are especially vulnerable to serious, life-altering injuries during a crash.
+However, bicyclists are especially vulnerable to serious, life-altering permanent injuries during a crash.
 As a result, they could incur piling medical costs, require leave at work, and deal with long-lasting trauma.

-Our lawyers will pursue every penny you are entitled to collect, which may include the costs for:
+Your Isaacs and Isaacs bicycle accident attorney will pursue every penny you are entitled to collect, which may include the costs for:

 - Diminished earning potential

 - Mental anguish

 - Wrongful death damages (such as loss of household services and funeral bills)

 You have limited time to pursue damages after a bicycle accident in Kentucky.
 Generally, Kentucky Revised Statutes § 413.140 dictates that victims have one year to file a personal injury lawsuit in court.
 It is important to meet this deadline.
 If begin the litigation process after the deadline expires, your options for financial recovery are significantly reduced.